 Hut to Hut Hiking Across Glaciers!

-In the course of this three-day traverse we start at Bow Lake and hike up to and over the Bow Glacier to the Peyto Glacier staying in well equipped alpine huts en-route.
-If you’ve never spent any time on a glacier, its an absolutely amazing experience.
-Our guides will show you this complex and fragile alpine environment in an up close and personal way.
+In the course of this three-day traverse, we start at Bow Lake and hike up to and over the Bow Glacier to the Peyto Glacier staying in well-equipped alpine huts en route.
+If you’ve never spent any time on a glacier, it’s an absolutely amazing experience.
+Our guides will show you this complex and fragile alpine environment in an up-close and personal way.

-Standing on an icefield is like being on the ocean where you’ll quickly get a sense for the vastness of the glacier.
+Standing on an icefield is like being on the ocean where you’ll quickly get a sense of the vastness of the glacier.
 Jagged peaks pop out of the ice to stand 10,000 plus feet above sea level.
 It is a surreal experience.